 This is a new vegan restaurant in Flatiron that’s only open for dinner and serves Mediterranean food like garbanzo falafel and spiced squash.
 They have a full bar where you might interact with a self-identifying vegan Mixologist.

 St Tropez is a new French wine bar in Greenwich Village with an affordable menu of things like branzino or truffle mac and cheese (nothing is over $17).
 It has a decent amount of seating and a big communal table in the middle for big parties or drinking with strangers.

-We checked out St Tropez and put it on our Hit List.
+We checked out St Tropez and wrote a review.